t4ol1n/tif/README.txt

 integration simpler yet powerful and scalable.

-The Apache Camel uses a lightweight, component based architecture which allows a great flexibility in deployment scenarios: as stand-alone JVM applications or embedded in a servlet container such as Tomcat, or within a JEE server, or in an OSGi container such as Equinox.
+The Apache Camel uses a lightweight, component based architecture which allows great flexibility in deployment scenarios: as stand-alone JVM applications or embedded in a servlet container such as Tomcat, or within a JEE server, or in an OSGi container such as Equinox.